 - Add spices.

-- Pour water into the slow-cooker and turn on low for about 6-8 hours.
-Or, see notes for 1-hour Instant Pot option!
-I use my Instant Pot on the slow-cooker option since I prefer to make this before bed and have it ready (and the house smelling incredible) for breakfast.
+- Pour water into the slow cooker and turn on low for about 6-8 hours.
+See notes for 1-hour Instant Pot option!
+I use my Instant Pot on the slow cooker option since I prefer to make this before bed and have it ready (and the house smelling incredible) for breakfast.

-- Strain out apples, orange, and spices using cheesecloth or a fine mesh strainer.
+- Strain out apples, orange, and spices using cheesecloth or a fine mesh strainer and serve.

 1-Hour Instant Pot Option:

 - Fill with water to just below max fill line.